Skip links

 • The school agrees to implement the core components of the SOS program in order to maintain the integrity of the program

-• The school agrees to administer our true-false pre- and post-tests to students (which we will then grade and analyze as a benefit to the school!)
+• The school agrees to administer our online true-false pre- and post-tests to students their first year of partnership (which we will subsequently grade and analyze as a benefit to the school!)

-• The school agrees to complete a brief follow-up survey regarding their program outcomes
+• The school agrees to complete a brief follow-up survey annually regarding their program screening outcomes (we, in turn, provide a summary letting them knowhow their data compares to that from our other partnering schools).

 If you want to partner with Elyssa’s Mission and bring the SOS program to your school fill out our New School Intake Form HERE